-This uplifting and inspiring event is organised by the Healthy Schools Team,
+This uplifting and inspiring event is organised by the Healthy Schools scheme,

-which is part of the Council’s Education and Youth Portfolio.
-For the third
+which is part of the Council’s Education and Youth directorate.
+For the first

-School Games Association and recognises the achievements of schools in all
+School Games Association.
+The event recognises the achievements of schools in

 Pupils from schools across the county attended to receive their awards from the

-Consort, Mrs Joan Cunningham and Interim Chief Officer for Education and Youth,
+Councillor Chris Bithell and Chief Officer for Education and Youth, Ian Budd.

 Kate Fox-Parry, Chair of Flintshire Primary Schools Games Association and Head

-of Ysgol Cae’r Nant, welcomed everyone to the event which included a polished
+of Ysgol Cae’r Nant, welcomed everyone to the event which included outstanding

-“Today highlights the excellent work which is happening in all our schools
+“Today highlights the excellent work underway in our schools as part of the

 “The National Quality Award is the highest accolade in the scheme and schools